 To my great surprise the receiver came up and worked pretty well..in fact I couldn't find a great deal wrong with it apart from the corroded RX protection bulb which made it go deaf every so often (easy fix) .
 3 new PA valves from eBay USA and the TX came to life as well..so now it was down to the cosmetics.
 The TR4 is cosmetically similar to the earlier TR3 - as a result the front panel is almost identical apart from the relative power button between plate and load.
 I found a pristine TR3 front panel and knobs on eBay in the USA, rubbed down and re-sprayed the case and low and behold I had a beautiful Drake TR4 with a TR3 front panel - 150w on 40 and 80 and 13 years later still gets fantastic reports.
 Other useful TR4 mods are linked here

-The Drake TR4CW (Below - dates to Jan 1977) came from a dealer who had more interest in modern gear - the case was badly scratched and it had a large fan glued on over the PA compartment.
+(Below - dates to Jan 1977) came from a well known dealer - the case was badly scratched and it had a large fan glued on over the PA compartment.
 A complete case re-spray and the more normal addition of a fan on the rear of the radio (sucking air out of the PA) brought it to back to respectable condition.
 I have no idea why hams put large fans on this old equipment.
 The PA anodes inside the glass envelope will not be cooled by a huge blast of air!.
 Its really only necessary to remove the hot air from the PA compartment and keep the surrounding components a bit cooler, a small muffin fan is all it takes.

 My RV4 came from the same dealer and is in super condition.